Sirneij/trans-bench/README.md

 }
 ```

-This project uses [`apoc`][4], a Neo4J plugin which "provides access to user-defined procedures and functions which extend the use of the Cypher query language into areas such as data integration, graph algorithms, and data conversion", to export query results to CSV.
+This project uses [`apoc`][4], a Neo4J plugin that "provides access to user-defined procedures and functions which extend the use of the Cypher query language into areas such as data integration, graph algorithms, and data conversion", to export query results to CSV.
 Kindly set it up too.

 #### MongoDB